-We decided to make this Special Needs ShortList as a launching point.
+Families with Special Needs are our HEROES!
 This guide is for families in the midst of crisis–or friends of those families– who need a place to start.
 This is our first step, our first attempt.
 Feedback and suggestions are very welcomed.
 We continue to compile this list of special needs resources and information for finding family fun and support throughout the Minneapolis and Saint Paul metro area.

 The Special Needs ShortList is sponsored by the Autism Society of Minnesota.